le717/PatchIt/PiP File Format.md

 PatchIt! .PiP File Format
 ===========================

-**This document has not been finalized, and the details laid out therein are subject to change.**
+**This document has not been finalized, and the details laid out herein are subject to change.**

 Information
 -----------